Essex-class aircraft carrier

 46 x 20mm AA guns

-On the last day of June 1944, departed to participate in a strikes on the Bonin Islands in support of the assault on the Marianas Islands.
-On 4 July 4, 1944, strikes were launched against Iwo Jima, Chichi Jima, and Haha Jima with her planes attacking land targets and sinking a large cargo vessel in the harbor and setting three smaller ships on fire.
+Eniwetok to participate in strikes against the Bonin Islands to support of the U.S. landing on Saipan.
+On July 4, 1944 Franklin launched air strikes against Iwo Jima, Chichi Jima, and Haha Jima with her aircraft striking targets on the islands, sinking a large cargo vessel and setting three smaller ships on fire.

 On July 6, Franklin began strikes on Guam and Rota as part of the preparations for the assault on Guam, and those strikes continued until the 21st when she lent direct support to enable safe landing of the first assault waves.